The Perfect Everest Base Camp Packing List [2022]

 It might look sunny, but it’s freezing!

-If there’s one thing you can learn from me when deciding what to pack for Everest Base Camp, it’s to bring a thin, light buff.
+If there’s one thing you can learn from me when deciding what to pack for Everest Base Camp, it’s to buy a thin, light buff like this.

-I presumed I would get too cold so I packed in two thick buffs and didn’t bring a thin one.
-Big mistake!
+I presumed I would get too cold, so I packed two thick buffs instead.
+Not bringing a thin one was a big mistake!

 You need this thin buff for trekking, and you should wear it from day 1.